zimnyaa/wtsimpersonate_bof/README.md

 ```
 a simple bof to impersonate a logged on user session without OpenProcess (only works as SYSTEM iirc). all credit goes to
 https://github.com/OmriBaso/WTSImpersonator
+and some to CS token vault and SA bofs.
 COFFLoader and NiCOFF used for testing.
 ```
 ```